tony-defa/swarm-cluster/apps/portainer/README.md

 Portainer enables centralized configuration, management and security of Kubernetes and Docker environments, allowing you to deliver ‘Containers-as-a-Service’ to your users quickly, easily and securely.

 ### `portainer.yml`
 Contains portainer itself and the agent that runs on every node.
+An additional service is used backup the portainer data once a week.

 ## Perquisites
 ### Storage